 - Faculty, students, staff, and visitors must follow signage and rules for traffic flow through building entrances, exits, and elevator use.

 - In certain buildings, the university will designate entrance and exit doorways and foot-traffic directions for stairwells and hallways to maintain proper circulation and mitigate the risk of virus spread.

 - Individuals should use the stairs whenever possible, rather than elevators.

 - Only one person may enter an elevator at a time.
 This restriction does not apply to individuals requiring special assistance.
-Face coverings or masks must be worn in elevators.
+Face masks must be worn in elevators.
 Individuals are encouraged to avoid touching the elevator buttons directly, if possible (e.g., use a clean tissue).

 - Masks are to be worn in restrooms.
 Follow guidelines for physical distancing.
 The number of people in restrooms will be limited to ensure at least 6 feet physical distance between individuals.
 Individuals are encouraged to wash their hands thoroughly after using the restroom to reduce the potential transmission of the virus.

 - Students must read and sign a "Student Community Health Agreement" prior to arriving to campus.
 Here is a preview of the agreement form.

 - All students are required to complete COVID-19 testing prior to the fall 2020 semester. (see COVID-19 Testing below)